 I have lectured at UCLAN, held a Writing Research Fellowship at Manchester University's Centre for New Writing and most recently, joined the Department of English and Creative Writing here at Lancaster in 2011.

-I am the Web Officer and the Director of Postgraduate Studies in Creative Writing.
+Director of Postgraduate Studies in Creative Writing.

 Preaching to the Choir: Writing and Uncertainty in a Mormon Context